create repository

 -h, --help help for repository

---private-key-name string The secret name for the private key for retrieving the repository.
+--private-key-name string The secret name for the SSH private key when authenticating over SSH.

 --reference string The reference to checkout within the repository.
 E.g: branch, SHA